+Customer Name: A Peebles (If applicable)

+Comment Reference: LDP01/MIR/CONS/00168/1/010 Comment Method: OLDP Customer Type: Individual

+Resident

+Verbatim Comment:

+I support option 2.
+Unless you do something about the support infrastructure of roads/medical faciliites/public transport/schools and proper employment opportunities there is nothing to encourage people to come here to live except the elderly or retired for whom there is little to offer.
+Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.14 Options & Solutions for Housing Question 1: What option do you support?, Why?
+Customer Reference: 00172 Organisation:

 Customer Name: Greig Morris (If applicable)

-Comment Reference: LDP01/MIR/CONS/00172/1/005 Comment Method: OLDP Customer Type: Resident
+Comment Reference: LDP01/MIR/CONS/00172/1/005 Comment Method: OLDP Customer Type: Individual

+Resident

 Verbatim Comment:

 I support Alternative Option 1

-Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.14 Options & Solutions for Housing Question 1: What option do you support?, Why?
-Customer Reference: 00173 Organisation:

-Customer Name: Isabella Morris (If applicable) Comment Reference: LDP01/MIR/CONS/00173/1/005 Comment Method: OLDP Customer Type: Resident Verbatim Comment: I support Alternative Option 1.

 Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.15 Housing Question 2: How can we best deliver housing in the National Park?
-Customer Reference: 00045 Organisation: Kilmaronock Community Customer Name: (If applicable) Council Comment Reference: LDP01/MIR/CONS/00045/1/002 Comment Method: EMAIL Customer Type: Community Organisation Verbatim Comment: Housing in the Settlements, page 63.
+Customer Reference: 00045 Organisation: Kilmaronock Community Customer Name: (If applicable) Council Comment Reference: LDP01/MIR/CONS/00045/1/002 Comment Method: EMAIL Customer Type: Local Public Body Verbatim Comment:

+Housing in the Settlements, page 63.
 KCC agrees with the preferred option, but suggests that the financial contribution should be not less than 5% of the build cost.

-Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and

-solutions >> 4.3.15

-Housing Question 2: How can we best deliver housing in the National Park?

-Customer Reference: 00047 Organisation: Kilmun Community Council

-Customer Name: (If applicable)

-Comment Reference: LDP01/MIR/CONS/00047/2/006 Comment Method: EMAIL Customer Type: Community
+Chapter Commented on: 4 Identifying the Main Issues - what needs major change and what are the options? >> 4.3 Main issues, potential options and solutions >> 4.3.15 Housing Question 2: How can we best deliver housing in the National Park?
+Customer Reference: 00047 Organisation: Kilmun Community Council Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00047/2/006 Comment Method: EMAIL Customer Type: Local Public Body Verbatim Comment:

-Organisation

-Verbatim Comment:

 Alternative 2 would seem more appropriate.